 ASHA members are invited to nominate recent work for consideration in the ASHA Awards program.
 The ASHA Awards program aims to promote excellence in historical archaeology in Australasia by recognising best practice in the heritage management of historical archaeology; promoting the communication of archaeological results to the public; and rewarding outstanding research by students.
-The winners will be announced during National Archaeology Week in May 2024 and will be published on the ASHA web site and our social media platforms.
+The winners will be announced in September at the 2025 ASHA conference in Devonport, Tasmania and will be published on the ASHA website and our social media platforms.

-- R. Ian Jack Award for Best Honours/coursework masters (MA) Thesis
+- R. Ian Jack Award for Best Honours/Masters (MA) Thesis

 - Judy Birmingham Award for Best Historical Archaeology Heritage Report